Email Us Today! contact@umonics.sg

 Builds Stronger Relationships

 Field trips provide an opportunity for preschoolers to bond with their peers, teachers, and caregivers.
 Preschoolers can share their experiences, collaborate on activities, and support each other.
 They can also develop stronger relationships with their teachers and caregivers by spending quality time outside the classroom.
-Field trips help to create a sense of community and belonging, which is essential for preschoolers’ emotional and social development.
+Field trips help create a sense of community and belonging, which is essential for preschoolers’ emotional and social development.

 Conclusion